 An ideal place for adventure seekers and nature lovers, Taman Negara National Park is one of the largest National Parks in Malaysia.
 This forest is particularly notable for its rope walkway, which is largest in the world.
 Here visitors can partake in gentle hiking, trekking, wildlife photography, etc.

-Originally a limestone cave that dates million of years back, Batu Caves is one of the country’s most sacred places of worship.
+Originally a limestone cave that dates millions of years back, Batu Caves is one of the country’s most sacred places of worship.
 Housing many temples of Hindu deities, this religious place is best known for the enormous golden colored statue of Lord Murugan (biggest of its kind in the world) located at its very entrance.

 Petronas Twin Towers